 - Cook HIGH 3-4 hours, LOW 6-8.

 - In a small bowl, mix together sauce ingredients.
-Be sure to use 1 full cup of broth.
-Pour sauce into the Instant Pot, scraping off any browned bits from the bottom.
-Add chicken back to the IP.
+Pour sauce on top of the chicken.
 Top with fresh cranberries.

 This post contains affiliate links, which means I receive money if you make a purchase using one of the links.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.